Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 Hunter Associates Investment Process

 Hunter Associates' investment approach is a two-step process.
 First, the firm works with a client to create his or her individualized investment policy, which is focused on determining a portfolios balance between risk and reward and which serves as the general framework for a client's portfolio.
 After that, Hunter Associates selects securities using research tools and outside sources.

 The firm believes in long-term investing, and it says that it typically seeks out "small, sound companies that offer substantial appreciation opportunities."
-Hunter Associates divides clients' assets into four risk-based categories of investments, each which serves a different function: conservative fixed-income, conservative, high-grade growth and aggressive growth for appreciation.
+Hunter Associates divides clients' assets into four risk-based categories of investments: conservative fixed-income, conservative, high-grade growth and aggressive growth for appreciation.
 The firm believes that owning a "carefully selected mixture" of conservative, high-grade growth and aggressive growth for appreciation is "the most appropriate asset allocation to assume risk for incremental reward."

 D.B.
 Root & Company, LLC

 D.B.
 Root & Company, LLC offers distinct categories of services, geared toward different types of clients.
 DBR Wealth Partners serves high-net-worth investors who have at least $1 million in assets, while DBR Next Emerging Wealth serves young professionals who have less than $500,000 in assets.
 DBR Advisory Services is for investors who are "well into the process of building wealth" and have more than $500,000 in assets.
 The firm also serves corporate employees and executives through DBR Fiduciary Plan Solutions and Corporate Advisory Services.
 The firm's services for high-net-worth investors are fee-only, while its Next Emerging Wealth services are fee-based.